-A typed regrade request clearly explaining why the work merited more points must be submitted to the Course Coordinator or Instructor at one of the lectures but no later than 2:30pm on the Wednesday following the exam.
+A regrade request clearly explaining what was overlooked in grading should be made on Gradescope no later than 2:30pm on the Wednesday following the exam.
 When an exam is submitted for a regrade, the entire exam will be reevaluated, with the possibility of a net gain or loss of points.